 - Sigmund, K., Hauert, C. & Nowak, M. (2001) Reward & Punishment, Proc.
 Natl.
 Acad.
 Sci.
 USA 98, 10757-10762 (PDF).

-- Doebeli, M., Evolution of Diversity, Princeton University Press, 2010 (in press).
+- Doebeli, M., Adaptive Diversification, Princeton University Press, 2011.

 - Doebeli, M., Hauert, C. & Killingback, T. (2004) The evolutionary origin of cooperators and defectors, Science 306, 859-862.
 (PDF)